 To check your demerit points total, contact the transport website for your state.
 Some transport authorities will also let you apply for your traffic offence history.

-By this stage you may be wondering ‘how long does it take to get demerit points back?’
+By this stage you may be wondering ‘how long does it take to have demerit points wiped?’
 In each state and territory, a demerit point lasts for three years from the date of the original offence.
 So, if you get booked on January 1, 2017, those points will sit on your licence until midnight on January 1, 2020.

 Wait – I Can Get Fined for That?

 Every driver knows you can be fined and build up points for things such as speeding, not wearing a seatbelt or failing to obey traffic signs and signals.

 But what are some other things you may not know about?